ngimber/SMLM_VoronoiTesselation/README.md

-Voronoi Tesselation for Single Molecule Localization Microscopy
+Voronoi Tesselation for Single-Molecule Localization Microscopy
 ==========

 The included Python script performs Voronoi tesselation on localization tables from from single-molecule localization microscopy.